gtribello/plumed-thoughts/contactMatrix.md

 BIASVALUE ARG=s
 ```

-In short, we do not need to calculate the matrix elements of c1 twice in order to apply the forces as we accumulate the derivatives of the final scalar s during the forward loop.
+During this backwards pass through the actions the elements of the contact matrix are recalculated so we can accumulate the derivatives.

 ## Optimisation details